vuejs/v2.vuejs.org/src/guide/index.md

 </script>
 {% endraw %}

-I hope this gives you a basic idea of how Vue.js works.
+I hope this gives you a basic idea of how Vue works.
 I'm sure you also have many questions now - read along, and we will cover them in the rest of the guide.